pashokman/Become-QA-Auto/readme.md

     + '''python -m pytest -m pokemon_api --alluredir="./reports"'''
     + from project root folder open cmd and run command '''allure serve "./reports"'''

-* To run tests in all browsers should uncomment browser_type fixture with params and comment fixture without params (works only for google_calc tests):
+* To run tests in all browsers should uncomment browser_type fixture with params and comment fixture without params:
     + '''python -m pytest -m google_calc"'''

-* To run tests only in one of 3 browsers, should uncomment browser_type fixture without params and comment fixture with params (works only for google_calc tests):
+* To run tests only in one of 3 browsers, should uncomment browser_type fixture without params and comment fixture with params:
     + '''python -m pytest -m google_calc --browser-type edge --alluredir="./reports""'''